jak78/infinitic-example-java-hello-world/README.md

 If needed, update credentials in infinitic.yml

 ## Running services all together
-run `gradle run`
+run `./gradlew run`

 ## Launch
-Launch one workflow! `gradle startWorkflow  --args=Infinitic`
+Launch one workflow! `./gradlew dispatch`

 ## Dashboard
-run `gradle dashboard` - server will run on port indicated in `infinitic.yml`
+run `./gradlew dashboard` - server will run on port indicated in `infinitic.yml`